mtiller/ModelicaBook/text/source/behavior/functions/external.rst

 written in C or Fortran.
 A function implemented outside Modelica does not contain an ``algorithm`` section.
-Instead, it should include an ``external`` statement that provides information about the external function and how pass information to and from the function.
+Instead, it should include an ``external`` statement that provides information about the external function and how to pass information to and from the function.

 The minimal requirement for an externally implemented function is to include just the ``external`` keyword, *e.g.,*